HolsDuckett/CV/README.md

 ## Holly Duckett

-I thought I had mastered the creative art of problem solving, that was, until I was introduced to coding.
-As an operations manager for one of the largest and leading event venues in london, I achieved solving the unsolvable for clients such as Vivienne Westwood, Bacardi and Netflix, on a daily basis.
-Since starting my coding career i now know that my problem solving journey has just begun
+As an operations manager for one of the largest and leading event venues in london, I achieved solving the unsolvable for clients such as Moncler, Bacardi and Netflix, on a daily basis.
+I thought I had mastered the creative art of problem solving, that was until I was introduced to coding.

 A sentence about who and what you are.
 Then a sentence about what you've achieved.
 And then a sentence about what excites you about tech.

 ## Projects